 10. Blood in the Litter Box

 Cats feel more secure in enclosed spaces so they tend to hide when they’re in pain or not feeling well.
-While some cats are naturally more social than others, pay attention to changes from what is normal for your specific kitty (i.e. hiding in different places, hiding for longer periods of time, showing other symptoms, etc.).
+Some cats are naturally more social than others so just pay attention to any changes from what is normal for your cat (i.e. hiding in different places, hiding for longer periods of time, showing other symptoms, etc.).

 12. Change in Grooming Habits